benjaminmetzler/OpenRemoteHub/documentation/new_remotes.md

     }
 ```

 The above maps the scancode 104 to the KEY_RIGHT.
 Depending on your HID controller it use the standard codes or it's own mapping.
-They only way to figure it out is to print the scancode sent by the HID controller.
+The only way to figure it out is to print the scancode sent by the HID controller.
 The below script (found [here](../scripts/keyboard_loop.py)) will print out the scan codes received by from an HID controller.
 Run the script and it will print out the scan codes of any button press it receives.

 ```python
 import keyboard